-Students preparing to teach in public schools should refer to the College of Arts & Sciences Education section and to information about securing teaching licenses on the School of Education website.
-In addition to the requirements of a College of Arts & Sciences major, teacher candidates must meet specific requirements to be able to receive endorsement by the Licensure Office in the Boston University School of Education for licensure by the Massachusetts Department of Elementary and Secondary Education.
+Students preparing to teach in public schools should refer to the College of Arts & Sciences Education section and to information about securing teaching licenses on the Wheelock College of Education & Human Development website.
+In addition to the requirements of a College of Arts & Sciences major, teacher candidates must meet specific requirements to be able to be endorsed for Massachusetts educator licensure by the Professional Preparation office at the Wheelock College of Education & Human Development.

 To be considered for admission to the student teaching practicum as a part of the teacher licensure sequence, students seeking licensure in secondary education areas (e.g., mathematics, science, history) must achieve a minimum grade point average (GPA) of 3.0 in six semester courses in their major discipline.
 Students in all other licensure programs must have a GPA of 2.5 in professional class sequences required to reach that level.

-Contact the Undergraduate Student Services office at email@example.com or 617-353-3177 for an appointment to discuss the program of study leading to endorsement for licensure, and to receive an application.
+Contact the Professional Preparation office at email@example.com or 617-353-3239 for an appointment to discuss the program of study leading to endorsement for licensure, and to receive an application.
 Application should be made no later than the beginning of the second semester of the sophomore year.